hovermind/jsall/nodejs_module.md

 ## `Node.js` Module
+* a module encapsulates related code into a single unit of code - can be interpreted as moving all related functions into a file.
 * modules to be considered same as JavaScript libraries - a set of functions you want to keep togather & include in your application.
 * `node.js` has a set of built-in modules which you can use